exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 T1 | Disable c1/c2 | See [T1 routing](#t1-routing)
 T2 | All on | q4/r4 → q3/r3 → etc
 T3 | Disable c11/c13/c21/c33 | ← with b2→b3→b1 manual buy
-T4 | Disable all but c3/q1/q2 | ← same with chasing doublings
+T4 | Disable all but c3/q1/q2 | ← with chasing doublings
 T5 | See [T5 routing](#t5-routing) | See [T5 routing](#t5-routing)
-T6 | Disable c3/c4 | Disable c3/c4.
-Auto q2/r2/c2/c5.
-Manual rest.
+T6 | Disable c3/c4 | ← with Auto q2/r2/c2/c5 & Manual rest
 T7 | Disable c1/c2/c3 | ← same
-T8 | All on | ← same with chasing doublings
+T8 | All on | ← with chasing doublings

 ### Equation for when to publish